alexsingleton/Japan_GDS_for_UA/README.md

 The project will run in three stages:

--   *Stage 1* - You will work individually to identify a city and associated data necessary to create a series of outputs that meet the three criteria above.
+-   *Stage 1* - You will work in teams of 2 to identify a city and associated data necessary to create a series of outputs that meet the three criteria above.
 You will then outline the type of outputs that you will create for your project - e.g. maps or graphs and the attributes used to create them.
 For each output you will need to create a flow chart of how you will implement this analysis.

 -   *Stage 2* - Part of a session has been allocated where you can discuss your proposed analysis with Alex Singleton and Patrick Ballantyne who will give you feedback / suggestions.